Dropbox Developer Platform

 As the Lead Product Designer on the CI Tools team, I accomplished the design of a customized developer tooling platform that streamlined engineering workflows.
 The fragmented experience of third-party tools presented an opportunity to create a unified solution tailored to Dropbox needs.
-The result was a platform that enhanced functionality, visual coherence, and scalability, ultimately reducing the engineering time on task and driving 50% improvement in satisfaction scores.
-These outcomes translated into measurable gains in engineering efficiency for the business.
+The outcome was a more functional, visually coherent, and scalable platform that reduced time on task, led to a 60% decrease in support tickets, and achieved a 90% user satisfaction score.
+This translated into measurable gains in engineering efficiency for the business.

 Problem

-Based on the volume of complaints from engineers through a dedicated Slack feedback channel, 1:1 manager check-ins, and discovery user interviews, we identified pain points that slowed down the engineering workflow and impacted the business performance.
+Based on the volume of complaints coming from engineers through a dedicated Slack feedback channel, 1:1 manager check-ins, and discovery user interviews, we became aware of pain points that slowed down the engineering workflow and impacted the business performance.

 Objective